Create the Path

 Cubs can earn a number of different badges to wear on their uniform or display on their camp blanket.
-We particularly encourage our Cubs to work on their Boomerang Awards and Achievement badges, for them to acquire new skills they'll find useful in Scouting.
+We particularly encourage our Cubs to work on their Boomerang Awards and Achievement badges, for them to acquire new skills they'll find useful in Scouting and in life.

 What do we do?